Determining Which Type Of Bankruptcy Is Best For You

-Sometimes, clients walk into our office wondering whether they should apply for Chapter 7 or for Chapter 13 bankruptcy.
+Sometimes, clients walk into The Law Offices of Tracy L. Robinson, LC, wondering whether they should apply for Chapter 7 or for Chapter 13 bankruptcy.
 The fact is, however, that the choice isn’t up to them.
 Depending on the debtor’s financial circumstances, they will qualify for one or the other, but not both.

 Chapter 7 and Chapter 13 of the Bankruptcy Code are by far the most common forms of personal bankruptcy.
 Though they both eliminate all or most of a consumer’s debt, the two programs go about this task in entirely different ways.

 Chapter 7 bankruptcy is for people who have relatively low income and high levels of debt.
 Under Chapter 7 bankruptcy, some of the debtor’s assets are collected and sold to pay off a portion of the outstanding debt.
 Then, the rest of the debt is eliminated, leaving the consumer debt-free.
 The process can be completed relatively quickly, usually taking just four to six months.

 Chapter 13 bankruptcy is generally used by people who have a steady income and want to keep a home with a mortgage.
 When a debtor files for Chapter 13 bankruptcy, a payment plan will be created that will allow the debtor to pay off a portion of his or her debt over the course of three to five years.